 Docker

-If you don't already have a local environment or you're familiar with Docker, this page will guide you in installing UserFrosting using Docker.
+If you don't already have a local environment or you're not familiar with Docker, this page will guide you in installing UserFrosting using Docker.

 If you're familiar with PHP development, or already have PHP installed locally, you may instead want to consider setting up natively.